What Is Adware Round Tripping ?

 There are three main types of affiliate marketing:

 1. Unattached Affiliate Marketing

 Unattached Affiliate Marketing is the primary pay-per-click affiliate marketing campaign where affiliates have no presence in the niche of the product they promote.
-There is no link between the publisher and the end-user.
+There is no link between the publisher and the end user.
 The publishers use mediums like Google AdWords, Facebook ads, and more to get users for the advertiser's website.
 It is an uninvolved form of affiliate marketing, and the only aim is to generate income.

 2. Related Affiliate Marketing

 Related Affiliate Marketing is a type of affiliate marketing where the publishers have some connection with the products they promote.
 The publishers have the influence and knowledge to generate traffic for the products or services of the advertiser.
-They can use mediums like their website, blogs, social media profiles to generate user traffic.
+They can use mediums like their website, blogs, and social media profiles to generate user traffic.
 The publishers here may or may not be using the services and products they promote.

 3. Involved Affiliate Marketing

 The publishers serve as trusted promoters of the advertiser's products or services as they have used them.
 In this type of affiliate marketing, publishers have a deeper connection with the products they promote.
 The promotion is not done through banners, ads, or other mediums but is recommended within their content.

 In affiliate marketing, publishers earn a commission for driving user traffic for the advertisers.
 As lucrative as it sounds, affiliate marketing also threatens the brand's reputation and advertising budget, and publishers often adopt illegitimate ways to earn commissions.
 Affiliate traps have been a concern for the brands, and in this article, we will be talking about one of the standard affiliate traps – Adware Round Tripping.

 Malware is malicious software intentionally designed to cause damage to a computer or a computer network.
 Cybercriminals typically use it to extract data that they can leverage over victims for financial gain.